christopher-dodge/storie/README.md

 # Storie
-A full stack family stories app designed as a visual, private blog and built with Node, Express, and Create-React-App.
+A full-stack family-centered stories app designed as a visual, "private" blog.
+MERN stack-built with [Mongodb,] Express, React (Create-React-App), Node.

 MVP: Full CRUD for storie posts and user authentication